-More women-owned surveyed MSMEs were observed using Facebook apps for business purposes in the past year than menowned surveyed MSMEs
+More surveyed women-owned MSMEs were observed using Facebook apps for business purposes in the past year than surveyed men-owned MSMEs

-Differences in use of specific digital tools between surveyed men-owned and surveyed womenowned MSMEs were notable in the use of Facebook Apps for business purposes, which saw higher rates of use among women-owned MSMEs.
-For example, 52 percent of women-owned MSMEs compared to 43 percent of men-owned MSMEs reported using Facebook Apps for business purposes in the past 30 days.xiv Similarly, the use of Facebook Apps in the past year stood at 56 percent of women-owned MSMEs and 47 percent of men-owned MSMEs.^{xv} As such, the results of this survey support the finding that more women-owned MSMEs used Facebook apps during the pandemic than men.
+Differences in use of specific digital tools between surveyed men-owned and surveyed womenowned MSMEs were notable in the use of Facebook apps for business purposes, which saw higher rates of use among surveyed women-owned MSMEs.
+For example, 52 percent of surveyed womenowned MSMEs compared to 43 percent of surveyed men-owned MSMEs reported using Facebook apps for business purposes in the past 30 days.^{xv} Similarly, the use of Facebook apps in the past year since COVID-19 stood at 56 percent of surveyed women-owned MSMEs and 47 percent of surveyed men-owned MSMEs.^{xvi} As such, the results of this survey support the finding that more surveyed women-owned MSMEs used Facebook apps in the past year during the pandemic than men.

-Survey results also observed more than half of men-owned and women-owned MSMEs used digital tools for business purposes during the COVID-19 pandemic; this finding was not statistically significant.xvi For example, 57 percent of women-owned MSMEs reported that they had used digital tools for business purposes in the past year, compared to 51 percent of men-owned MSMEs.xvii Furthermore, although survey results showed more women-owned MSMEs used digital tools in the past year, a 2020 report by the IFC found that women-owned MSMEs were less likely to use digital tools for business purposes than men-owned MSMEs.12 These findings suggest that, amongst surveyed MSMEs in Sri Lanka, women-owned MSMEs embraced the use of digital tools during the pandemic, and especially Facebook apps, at more robust levels than men-owned MSMEs.
+Survey results also observed more than half of surveyed men-owned and women-owned MSMEs used digital tools for business purposes during the COVID-19 pandemic; this finding was not statistically significant.^{xvii} For example, 57 percent of surveyed women-owned MSMEs reported that they had used digital tools for business purposes in the past year since COVID-19, compared to 51 percent of surveyed men-owned MSMEs during the same time period.^{xviii} Furthermore, although survey results showed more surveyed women-owned MSMEs used digital tools in the past year since COVID-19, a 2020 report by the IFC found that women-owned MSMEs were less likely to use digital tools for business purposes than men-owned MSMEs.12 These findings suggest that, amongst surveyed MSMEs in Sri Lanka, surveyed women-owned MSMEs embraced the use of digital tools during the pandemic, and especially Facebook apps, at more robust levels than surveyed men-owned MSMEs in the past year.

-Use of Facebook apps for business purposes in the past 30 days by gender owner is statistically significant per Chi-squared test of independence, adjust-
+xv Use of Facebook apps for business purposes in the past 30 days by gender owner is statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-Use of Facebook apps for business purposes in the past year by gender owner is statistically significant per Chi-squared test of independence, adjusted p < 0.05
+xvi Use of Facebook apps for business purposes in the past year by gender owner is statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-Use of digital tools for business purposes in each time frame by gender owner is not statistically significant for any time frame per Chi-squared test of indexvi
+xvii Use of digital tools for business purposes in each time frame by gender owner is not statistically significant for any time frame per Chi-squared test of independence, adjusted p > 0.05.

-Difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 among women-owned MSMEs is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.
+xviii Difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 among womenowned MSMEs is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.